ROCm/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/pytorch-training.rst

 .. note::

+   Only these models are supported in the following steps.

-   Some models, such as Llama 3, require an external license agreement through a third party (for instance, Meta).
+   Some models, such as Llama 3, require an external license agreement through a third party (for example, Meta).

 System validation
 =================